evovee/evovee-url-shorter/README.md

 :heavy_check_mark: NoSQL Database with MongoDB

-:heavy_check_mark: Use of Python and Flask
+:heavy_check_mark: Use of Python with Flask Framework

 ## Creators